Hortensjaa/Prolog/README.md

 $ cd Prolog
 $ dune build
 ```
-to run, all you need is
+to run, all you need is:
 ```
 $ dune exec prolog
 ```